 The Department's EEO Program shall be administered to promote equal employment opportunity in every aspect of the Department's personnel policy and practice.
-The program shall be administered in accordance with applicable law and government-wide rules and regulations, including the Civil Rights Act of 1964, as amended; the American with Disabilities Act, as amended; the Rehabilitation Act of 1973, as amended; and the Vietnam Era Veterans' Readjustment Assistance Act, as amended.
+The program shall be administered in accordance with applicable law and government-wide rules and regulations, including but not limited to Title VII of the Civil Rights Act of 1964, as amended; the Age Discrimination in Employment Act of 1967, as amended, the Rehabilitation Act of 1973, as amended; the Equal Pay Act of 1963, the Lilly Ledbetter Fair Pay Act of 2009, and the Genetic Information Nondiscrimination Act of 2008.